microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-emergencycalls.md

 Subscriptions for emergency call events have a **max expiration period of 1 day**.
 To keep subscriptions for longer durations, a subscription patch must be made to update the `expirationDateTime` property.
 See [Update subscription API](/graph/api/subscription-update) for more details.

 > [!NOTE]
 > Subscriptions are limited **one subscription per application, per tenant, and per unique policy name**.
-A duplicated subscription using the same application, tenant, and to the same emergency policy will return conflict.
+A duplicated subscription using the same application, tenant, and to the same emergency policy will fail with HTTP status code 409 designating that subscription request was duplicated and cannot be created.

 ### Subscription payload example